-During the year, the Nomination and Remuneration Committee met once on August 10, 2022.
+The Nomination and Remuneration Committee met two times on August 14, 2023 and March 05, 2024.

 The details of attendance at the Nomination and Remuneration Committee meeting are as under;

 Directors No. of Meetings Attended

-Shri Brijendra Sahay 1
+Shri Brijendra Sahay# 1

 Smt.
-Anshu Roy 1
+Anshu Roy 2

-Shri Awdhesh Kumar Srivastava 1
+Shri Awdhesh Kumar Srivastava 2

+Shri Rajiv Kumar Lal 1